 Creating additional revenues with valuable services for facility managers, cleaners, management and workers in office buildings

 Back to business and the business case.
-Heijmans chose to offer the BeSense system as an option to its existing office building customer base and to new customers who want to have an office building, the main type of projects concerned, with smart facility management possibilities.
+Heijmans chose to offer the BeSense system as an option to its existing office building customer base and to new customers who want to have an office building, the main type of projects concerned, with smart facility management and building automation possibilities.
 Moreover, as the solution is plug-and-play it can also be purchased by companies who have or manage office buildings, adding a potential new stream of revenues outside the company’s core business.

 The firm and application focus on four key target groups: